bmndc/nokia-leo/README.md

 	- Qualcomm driver for your PC to detect the phone in EDL mode (included in the EDL tools)
 	- the latest Zadig tool to configure `libusb-win32` driver (download [here](https://zadig.akeo.ie/))

-- **If you're going the automatic boot partition patching and compilation via Docker route:**
+- **If you're going the automatic boot partition patching and compilation via Docker route (only recommended for 5-6 year old computers):**
-	- Git to clone/download the repository of the patcher tool to your computer (install guide can be found [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))
+	- Git to clone/download the repository of the patcher tool to your computer ([install guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))
-	- Docker Compose to provide the environment for the patcher tool to work (download links can be found [here](https://docs.docker.com/compose/install/))
+	- Docker Compose to provide the environment for the patcher tool to work (included in Docker Desktop, whose download links can be found [here](https://docs.docker.com/compose/install/))
+	- (Windows) WSL 2 with [Linux kernel update package](https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package) installed (to install WSL 2 turn on Virtualization in BIOS, then open Command Prompt with administrative rights and type `wsl --install`)

 - **If you're going the extracting and manual editing by hand route:**
 	- Android Image Kitchen v3.8 for Windows (download from XDA [here](https://forum.xda-developers.com/attachments/android-image-kitchen-v3-8-win32-zip.5300919/))